 BUT – it is also possible this child is special needs.
 Perhaps the parents are beside themselves with grief because they are flying to a funeral.
 Maybe someone just lost a job.
 Maybe someone is having surgery.
 You just don’t’ know.

 If you have it in your heart – take a deep breath and try to ignore it.
-Be thankful that whole scene isn’t your scene.
-Sometimes, only by the grace of god……
+Be thankful that the whole scene isn’t your scene.
+Sometimes, only by the grace of God……

 Step three: Complain to the flight attendants.